siphesande/usecontext_reactjs_app/README.md

-> React, useContext, Material-ui app
+> React, useContext, Material-ui application that displays a list of Rick and Morty episodes.

 # Quick Start
 Run app using npm